citros-garden/cannon/README.md

 # Cannon

-This is a ROS implementation of the [cannonball simulation](https://nasa.github.io/trick/tutorial/ATutASimpleSim) provided by NASA Johnson Space Center as part of the tutorial for the
+This project is a ROS implementation of the [cannonball simulation](https://nasa.github.io/trick/tutorial/ATutASimpleSim) provided by NASA Johnson Space Center as part of the tutorial for the
 [Trick Simulation Environment](https://nasa.github.io/trick/).

 It determines the trajectory and time of impact of a cannon ball that is fired with an initial speed and initial angle, assuming a constant acceleration of gravity (g), and no aerodynamic forces.